What do cloud containers do?

 Cloud containers have become a hot topic in the IT industry as cyberattacks persist and major organizations see their platforms fail.
 Because they offer a measure of protection to IT infrastructure, cloud containers are a popular way for DevOps to continue their production environment on the cloud without exposing their applications to hacking.
 That’s why top technology companies that have experienced outages, such as Facebook and Instagram, all use them.

 How do cloud containers work?

 Cloud containers operate in the same way as traditional containers.
-They virtualise the underlying OS and allow containerised apps to function as if they have a dedicated OS for themselves, including CPU, memory, file storage and network connections.
-Essentially, the cloud container provides an immutable, lightweight infrastructure for each application that is packaged with its configuration, library requirements and dependencies.
+They virtualize the underlying OS and allow containerized apps to function as if they have a dedicated OS for themselves, including CPU, memory, file storage, and network connections.
+Essentially, the cloud container provides an immutable, lightweight infrastructure for each application that is packaged with its configuration, library requirements, and dependencies.
 These together become a container image hosted on the cloud.

 Each one of these container image files are complete and executable, which is accomplished by the container engine.
 The host OS, however, limits any single container’s access to its physical resources to prevent it from depleting all resources.

 IT teams use cloud containers to deploy and run applications in virtual isolation from other applications sharing the same OS kernel.
 But the containers themselves share the machine OS kernel, which makes their files small and resource-light.
 It also means that just one singular OS can run many isolated containers.
 In fact, containers carry all their dependencies with them, enabling deployment without re-configuration for varying environments, such as laptops, cloud, and on-premises computing.

 What are the advantages and disadvantages of cloud containers?